 Who We Are

-The NYU Health Sciences Library’s 3D Printing Service supports the NYU Langone Health community by printing a wide variety of tools, including functional parts for use in research labs, anatomical models to aid in medical education, pre- and post-operative surgical models, and more.
+The NYU Health Sciences Library’s 3D Printing Service supports the NYU Langone Health community by printing and designing a wide variety of tools, including functional parts for use in research labs, anatomical models to aid in medical education, pre- and post-operative surgical models, and more.

 What We Offer